jiangxincode/KaboomZhihu/README.md

 + Fix the bug that the actual operator number is always less than the required number.
 + Optimize the structure of project.
 + Write some important comment.
-+ Add log system for some information produced on the process of running.
 + Use the maven to reconstruct the project.
 + Package the program as a single jar package.
 + Add some extra function like this: